ndp/fixie/README.md

   adjust position whenever the user scrolls.
 Works with simple elements
 * `relativeWithHiding`: same as above, except fades out and shows elements as they move
 * `fixed`: makes the element fixed positioned.
-TODO: insert placeholder element
+This is very performant, but it has a couple drawbacks.
+First, you must take care that when the element becomes "fixed", that it maintains its natural width.
+This is better done with your CSS than fixie itself, so that the pinned element can respond well to browser resizing.
+Often this is only a "width: 100%" statement.

 ## License